vanderpatrick/HackAMusic/README.md

 ## Features

-The site consists of three pages, whose objective is to present the game to the user and make the playing session smooth, intuity and enjoyable.
+The site consists of three pages, whose objective is to present the game to the user and make the playing session smooth, intuitive and enjoyable.
 The game is meant to be played with a keyboard and has several visual effect (shake and color of the keys, progress bar) for a better  user experience and engagement.

 <br>